Loading

 How much does Class A RV insurance cost?

-Class A motorhome insurance costs $1,200 to $3,500 per year for recreational use in 2026.
-The range depends primarily on the coach value: a $100K Class A averages $1,200 to $1,800 per year, a $200K coach averages $1,800 to $2,500, and a $400K+ luxury Class A typically runs $2,800 to $4,500 on an agreed value policy.
+Class A motorhome insurance typically runs $1,200 to $3,500 per year for recreational use in 2026, based on industry data from Foremost and Progressive.
+The range depends primarily on the coach value: a $100K Class A typically runs $1,200 to $1,800 per year, a $200K coach around $1,800 to $2,500, and a $400K+ luxury Class A typically runs $2,800 to $4,500 on an agreed value policy.
 Full-timer pricing adds 50 to 95 percent on top of recreational base rates.

 How much does travel trailer insurance cost?